 Abstract

-Background: Onchocerciasis (river blindness) is a major cause of blindness with significant socio-economic impacts.
+Background: Onchocerciasis (river blindness) was a major cause of blindness with significant socio-economic impacts.
 In endemic regions like Côte d'Ivoire, understanding community knowledge, perceptions, and behaviors is crucial for enhancing the effectiveness of preventive measures promoted by the African Programme for Onchocerciasis Control.
 This study assessed the knowledge, attitudes, and practices of rural populations in Guiembé toward Simulidian nuisances.

 Methods: Cluster random sampling was used to select 120 adults for the study.
 Semi-structured questionnaires were administered to subjects.
 Data on knowledge of the local name, cause, mode of transmission, manifestation, severity, treatment, and prevention of onchocerciasis were collected and analysed.